Grades & Transcripts

 500 El Camino Real

 Santa Clara, CA 95053

 Do I need to request a transcript from my abroad program to be sent to Santa Clara?

-In most cases, the program provider will send your official transcript directly to Monica Augustin without you requesting it.
+In most cases, the program provider will send your official transcript directly to the SCU Office of the Registrar without you requesting it.
 Only a few providers (Syracuse, Loyola University Chicago...there may be more) require that you officially request a transcript to be sent to SCU.

 Please review your list things to do before leaving your study abroad program as it is often indicated there or contact your program provider to be sure as their procedures may have changed.

 When should I expect my abroad grades to be posted on my ecampus account or degree audit?